HORNET-Storage/HORNETS-Nostr-Relay/lib/handlers/nostr/contentfilter/README.md

 2. **No Content Leakage**: When content is filtered, the relay simply doesn't send it to you - there's no indication to other users that something was filtered.

-3. **Local Processing**: The Nest Feeder API uses local LLMs via Ollama, so your data isn't sent to large cloud providers.
+3. **Local Processing**: Direct integration with Ollama LLM means all content filtering happens locally, so your data isn't sent to large cloud providers.

 4. **Optional Usage**: Filtering is fully opt-in.
 If you never send a kind 10010 event, nothing changes in your Nostr experience.